-Installing on a System with an Existing Oracle Installation
+3.1.5 Installing on a System with an Existing Oracle Installation

-Oracle Database Client can be installed in the same Oracle Database home if both products are at the same release level.
-For example, you can install Oracle Database Client 10g Release 2 (10.2) into an existing Oracle Database 10g Release 2 (10.2) home.
-If you apply a patch set before installing the client, then you must apply the patch set again.
-Oracle Universal Installer will prompt you for an Oracle home directory, whether you have other Oracle software installed on the computer or not.
-You cannot install products from one release of Oracle Client into an Oracle home directory of a different release.
-For example, you cannot install release 10.2 software into an existing Oracle9i Oracle home directory.
-If you attempt to install this release into an Oracle home directory that contains software from an earlier Oracle release, then the installation fails.
+You must install Oracle Database Client into a new Oracle home directory.
+Oracle Universal Installer prompts you for an Oracle home directory, whether you have other Oracle software installed on the computer or not.
+You cannot install products from one release of Oracle Database Client into an Oracle home directory of a different release.
+For example, you cannot install Oracle Database 10g release 2 (10.2) software into an existing Oracle9i Oracle home directory.
+If you attempt to install this release into an Oracle home directory that contains software from an earlier Oracle release, the installation fails.

-You can install this release more than once on the same system as long as each installation is installed in a separate Oracle home directory.
+You can install this release more than once on the same system if each installation is installed in a separate Oracle home directory.

-Accessing the Installation Software
+3.2 Accessing the Installation Software